Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

-The comparison of the outcome of the total spin and orbital moments for the spin- and orbital-Rashba 2DES is reported in Fig.~\ref{Fig1}(b),(d).
-There are two striking features that can be immediately observed.
-The first one concerns with the amplitude of the effect.
-The evolution of the magnetization as a function of the electron filling, via a change in the chemical potential, shows that the induced orbital moment is generally much larger than the spin moment, with a maximum in the orbital channel that can be up to about 60 times bigger than the spin one, even for nominally equal coupling constant.
-The second relevant aspect is the sign tunability for values of the chemical potential that are in proximity of avoiding crossings at small transverse to the current momenta, $k_y$, in the electronic structure.
-The sign change of the total response for the ORE case (occurring at $\mu/t \sim 1.8$ in Fig.~\ref{Fig1} (d)) has its origin in the avoided crossings appearing in the band structure (Fig.~\ref{Fig2} (c) and (d)).
-The latter occurs in generic points in the Brillouin zone because orbitals, differently from spin, are not forced to be degenerate at high symmetry point by Kramers' theorem, that guarantees spin degeneracy.
-In particular, the symmetry of the orbitals and the crystal point group of the material may allow a crystal field splitting to appear.
-The latter can then shift the avoided crossing at arbitrary energy, resulting in orbital tunable magneto-electric effects not only in semi-metallic but also in metallic states.
-In turn, the sign change of the spin moment for the SRE is due to the sublattice symmetry of the tight-binding model at specific points in parameter space and manifests at $\mu=0$.
+The comparison of the outcome of the total spin and orbital moments for the SR and OR cases is reported in Fig.~\ref{Fig1}(c),(d).
+Two striking features can be immediately observed: i) the orbital moment is much larger than the spin moment, with a maximum up to {25 (60) times the spin one for $\Delta = 0.01 t$ ($\Delta=0.1 t$)} and for equal coupling constant, ii) the signal changes sign at a given chemical potential.
+As we will discuss in detail, these features have their origin in a band structure featuring avoided crossings (Fig.~\ref{Fig2} (c) and (d)).
+The latter can occur in generic points in the Brillouin zone, in that orbitals, differently from spin, are not forced to be degenerate at high symmetry point by Kramers' theorem.
+The combination of orbital symmetry and the crystal point group of the material may allow a crystal field splitting and a difference in effective masses to appear, resulting in avoided crossings and orbital tunable magneto-electric effects not only in semi-metallic but also in metallic states.
+In contrast, the sign change of the spin moment for the SRE is due to the sublattice symmetry of the tight-binding model at specific points in parameter space and manifests at $\mu=0$.

-A simple way to understand the different spin and orbital response of the system is to consider 1D cuts of the band structure by fixing the transverse momentum $k_y$ (Fig. \ref{Fig2}).
-In particular, for $k_y=0,\pi$, one band in the orbital-Rashba case completely decouples.
-In this specific case, the matrix element appearing in the susceptibility (see Eq.~(\ref{Eq:ChiUniformGap}) of Methods) reads
+{\it The role of avoided crossings.---} A simple way to understand the difference in spin and orbital response is to consider 1D cuts of the band structure by fixing the transverse momentum $k_y$.
+In particular, for $k_y=0,\pi$ one band in the OR case completely decouples and the only relevant matrix element reads \cite{Note1}